 A postnuptial agreement is entered into after the marriage or civil partnership and again can deal with all financial, business or property aspects of the partnership should you decide to separate.

 Your circumstances may have changed over the years, inheritance or business issues may have affected the wealth of either party and you may wish your assets to be further protected should you separate.

 Contact our Family Law Solicitors

 The Pearson Solicitors family law team are based across our offices in Oldham, Failsworth and North Manchester (Junction 22 of the M60).

-Call us on 0161 785 3500 today for a free initial consultation about how we can help you sort out your prenuptial or postnuptial agreement.
+Call us on 0161 785 3500 today for an initial consultation about how we can help you sort out your prenuptial or postnuptial agreement.
 Email the family law team firstname.lastname@example.org or use our online enquiry form and we’ll call you back.